 Around 200 boats have been built, about 130 in Australia and the remainder in the UK.
-New boats are still available, please click on the “The S&S 34″ and then “new boat” buttons above for details and photos.
+New boats are still available, please click on the “The New S&S 34” button above for full details and photos.

 A Few S&S34 Achievements